-Among the best moves you can make to improve your car's chances of starting the next time the temperature plunges below zero are to make sure your battery and charging system are in good shape and that your engine is using the grade of oil recommended by the vehicle manufacturer.
+Among the best moves you can make to improve your car's chances of starting the next time the temperature plunges below zero are to make sure your battery and charging system are in good shape, and that your engine is using the grade of oil recommended by the vehicle manufacturer.

 That advice is from Mike Calkins, manager of technical services for the AAA travel group's national office, who suggests your odds will improve even more if you add an electric battery blanket and/or an engine block heater to your anti-winter arsenal.
 "In winter temperatures, your battery is far less effective, and the load your engine needs to crank over is much higher because the oil is real thick.
 If your engine is cranking slowly, you should take it in and have the battery checked, especially if it's more than 3 years old," Calkins said in a telephone interview.

-"After three years, your battery has lost some of its original reserve capacity, so it's a good idea to have it tested," he said, adding that extreme cold weather can reduce a battery's remaining capacity by more than one-third.
+"After three years, your battery has lost some of its original reserve capacity, so it's a good idea to have it tested," he said, adding that extremely cold weather can reduce a battery's remaining capacity by more than one-third.
 "Basically, electrons, just like people, slow down when it gets really cold outside.
 The chemical reaction inside the battery that creates electricity just doesn't happen as fast when it's cold."

-"This time of year you're driving in the dark more hours of the day, and there are more loads on your electrical system.
+"This time of year, you're driving in the dark more hours of the day, and there are more loads on your electrical system.
 The battery doesn't recharge as quickly because there are other things taking up the power," he said.
 "You need to make sure the battery and charging system are in top-notch condition."

-Using the right oil is important because most modern engines call for high-viscosity oils such as 5W-20 that flow easier in cold temperatures.
+Using the right engine oil is important because most modern engines call for low-viscosity oils such as 5W-20 that flow easier in cold temperatures.
 Some vehicle owners prefer heavier oils, such as 10W-30, but Calkins said thicker oil puts more strain on the starter motor and battery.
 Heavier oil can also increase engine wear because it takes longer to reach its normal flow rate than lighter-weight oil.

 An electric engine block heater also can be effective, making the engine easier to start and delivering warm air to the heater and defroster outlets sooner.
-Calkins said engine block heaters are almost universal in northern locations such as Anchorage, Alaska, where motorists can plug their engine heaters into outlets at parking spaces.
-He estimated that engine block heaters run from $150 to $200, including installation.
+Calkins said block heaters are almost universal in northern locations such as Anchorage, Alaska, where motorists can plug their engine heaters into outlets at parking spaces.
+He estimated that block heaters run from $150 to $200, including installation.

-"Over 95 percent of the gasoline today contains up to 10 percent ethanol, a form of alcohol.
-That alcohol is already in the fuel and absorbs any moisture.
+"Over 95 percent of the gasoline today contains up to 10 percent ethanol, a form of alcohol," he said.
+"That alcohol is already in the fuel and absorbs any moisture.
 So essentially, today's gasoline has gas-line driers, as they used to call it, built in.
-There's no reason to buy something and add it to what's already there," he said.
+There's no reason to buy something and add it to what's already there,"

 Calkins also downplayed other conventional advice, such as covering a car's hood with a tarp or blanket to keep the wind out and parking the car in a sheltered area, out of the wind.